-Klonopin is also favored among those who use stimulant drugs, such as cocaine, since it can counteract some of the “high” effects.
-This compounded drug use is especially dangerous, even more so because large amounts of K-pin may be needed to counteract the effects of large doses of heroin, cocaine, or other stimulant drugs.
+Klonopin is also favored among those who use stimulant drugs, such as cocaine since it can counteract some of the high effects.
+This compounded drug use is especially dangerous, even more so because the large dosage of Klonopin may be needed to counteract the effects of large doses of heroin, cocaine, or other stimulant drugs.
 Details about Klonopin interactions are vital to remember.

 Many users combine K-pin with alcohol to intensify the relaxing effects.
 This leads to a very real risk of overdose, which leads to severe symptoms such as coma and death.